 The southern part of the Park includes Shell Island, an undeveloped 7-mile long barrier island and beach that abounds in natural beauty.
 Locals and visitors alike agree that spending a day on the beaches and in the waters of Shell Island is one of the best things to do in Panama City Beach.
 The pristine island can only be reached by boat, and the Shell Island Shuttle, official water transportation provider for St. Andrews State Park, is the safest, easiest, and quickest way out to the island.

 Shell Island is a great place to spend the day swimming, snorkeling, kayaking, or simply relaxing on the beach.
 Walk the long stretch of white sand along the Gulf of Mexico or watch the children play in the calm, protected waters behind the Shell Island Jetty.
 You can see colorful fish, crabs, and many other types of small marine life, and if you are lucky, a dolphin or sea turtle.
 Hiking the island’s interior offers the opportunity to explore coastal plant, bird, and wildlife communities.
 You can take your cooler and everything needed for a beach day across on the Shell Island Shuttle.
 The Shuttle is also your connection for Shell Island kayaking and snorkeling packages.

-You will want to put St. Andrews State Park on the list of must-sees for your Panama City Beach visit.
-Spend a day in the Park or enjoy a longer stay in one of the RV or tent sites in the Park’s full-facility campground.
+You will want to put Shell Island on the list of must-sees for your Panama City Beach visit.
+Spend a day touring shell island or hanging out on your own pontoon boat.
 For a great day on the water, rent a pontoon boat from Panama City Beach Boat Rentals to enjoy St. Andrew Bay and Shell Island on your own.